 **shiver** The nights are drawing in.
 There is a cold wind blowing from the east.
 Berries weigh down the hedgerows.
 Fungus sprouts on your lawn overnight.
 The traffic in your inbox has increased tenfold in the last week.
 That’s right.
 Term is coming!

-September finds many of us emerging from the archive into the daylight and turning our sore eyes to teaching once again.
+September finds many of us switching off research mode and turning our attention to teaching once again.
 As I write, another module handbook will be finished off, another final item will be added to a module bibliography.
 So to help ease us all through this difficult time, I have put together a list of some of the many-headed monster posts that go particularly well with teaching.
 I hope they bring you comfort in the wars weeks to come.

 Quick introductions for students:

 What is history for?
 Or: Doing history/thinking historically.

 Self-explanatory.
 Some key characteristics of the discipline in a post that provides a useful starting point for discussion.

 Are microhistories defined by their small scale?
 What makes a microhistory a microhistory?
 What’s the place of microhistory in the discipline today?
 This series of posts tackles these questions and more.

 The introduction to a series of posts on historical chronologies, examining the ways in which we chop up the past into more digestible chunks.

 Understanding sources: the source of it all (mini-series).